 If you are a volunteer you must raise your concerns directly with the class teacher of the class you are working with, or speak directly to one of our Safeguarding Leads.
 Posters are around the school to show who the DSLs and DDSLs are.

-Responding to the child who discloses (talks about) abuse.
+Responding to the child who says some potentially worrying things (discloses or talks about) abuse.

 All staff and volunteers will: